Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 3. Do Not Touch the Bird

-- This is a really important point to remember.
-Do not try to touch the bird or stroke the head.
-I know it's very tempting to pat your new bird's head or give him/her a nice scratch but refrain from doing so.
+- Do not try to touch the bird or stroke the head.
+I know it's very tempting to pat your new bird's head or give her a nice scratch but refrain from doing so.

 - If you touch them without their consent, they will not feel safe or won't like to trust you.